 Positioned on the shorelines of Arabian Sea, the silent city of Somnath is one of the most notable pilgrim centers of India.
-This pious city is situated at a distance of just 6 kms from the city of Veraval.
+This pious city is situated at a distance of just 6 kms from the city of Veraval in Gujarat.
 According to the historical evidences this archaic town was invaded by the renowned emperor Mahmud Gazni.
 Mahmud Gazni looted the various affluent temples of Somnath and carried all the riches to his country.
 This temple town was demolished numerous times and every time it was reconstructed by the Hindus.

 Thousands of pilgrims and tourists throng this devout city every year.
 Veraval being the nearest city to Somnath becomes the first preference of the tourists for accommodation.
 Moreover, Veraval offers a plethora of options when it comes to accommodating an abundance of tourists.
 Among the various religious places in Somnath the Bhalka Tirtha is worth a mention.
 Devotees from all over India make sure to witness the glory of this place when they come to Somnath.